zowe/zowe-cli/docs/PackagesAndPluginGuidelines.md

 ## Plug-in Repositories

 Name plug-in repositories according to the Zowe CLI `[group]` name.
-For example, the `cics` plug-in repository name is `/zowe-cli-cics-plugin`.
+For example, the `cics` plug-in repository name is `zowe-cli-cics-plugin`.
+Plug-in repositories may also have a different name for monorepos, such as `cics-for-zowe-clients`.

 **Note:** See [Command Format Standards](CommandFormatStandards.md) for details about `[group]`.